-Marshall J. Glesby, MD, PhD Associate Professor of Medicine and Public Health and Associate Chief, Division of Infectious Diseases.
+Marshall J. Glesby, MD.
+PhD Associate Professor of Medicine and Public Health and Associate Chief, Division of Infectious Diseases.
 Dr. Glesby trained in internal medicine and in infectious diseases at Johns Hopkins and also received a Ph.D. in clinical investigation from the Johns Hopkins School of Hygiene and Public Health.
-His research interests include metabolic and cardiovascular complications of antiretroviral therapy and viral co-infections in HIV.
-Current projects include interventions for insulin resistance and increased visceral fat in HIV-infected patients with lipodystrophy, optimization of management of HCV/HIV co-infection, and epidemiology of HTLV-1 in Brazil.
-He is Vice Chair of the Hepatitis Committee of the AIDS Clinical Trials Group and a member of the group's Scientific Advisory Steering Committee.
+His research interests include metabolic and cardiopulmonary complications in HIVinfected patients, viral co-infections in HIV, and HTLV-I infection.
+Current projects include interventions for insulin resistance and increased visceral fat in HIV-infected patients, optimization of management of HCV/HIV co-infection, and clinical epidemiology of HTLV-I infection in Brazil.
+He has ongoing translational projects in these areas in collaboration with basic scientists.
 Dr. Glesby also directs the HIV/AIDS Clinical Trials Unit at Weill Cornell and serves on the Adult Translational Research and Multi-Institutional/ Disciplinary Advisory Committees of the Weill Cornell Clinical & Translational Science Center.